pablocasares/enricher/docs/joiners_enrichers/joiners.md

 ## Queryable Joiner

 The queryable joiner works like base joiner.
-The difference is that a queryable joiner will notify to `__enricher_queryable` topic, if received message cannot be join it with other message with same key.
+The difference is that a queryable joiner will notify to `__enricher_queryable` topic, if received message cannot be join with other message with same key.
 We can see two cases:

 * CASE 1: Received message cannot be joined with other with same key.